Skip to main content

 Overview

 All public non-charter schools participating in the National School Lunch Program (NSLP) or School Breakfast Program (SBP) must follow state and federal requirements for competitive foods and beverages.
-All charter or private schools participating in the NSLP or SBP must follow only the federal requirements.
+All charter or private schools participating in the NSLP or SBP must follow only the federal requirements, with limited exceptions.
 Competitive foods and beverages are those that are 1) sold, 2) to students, 3) on school campus, 4) during the school day, and 5) outside of the federally reimbursable meal programs.
 Examples may be foods or beverages sold in vending machines (that are not reimbursable meals), student stores, fundraisers, or á la carte items sold by the school food service department.

 Definitions